MikeBishop/http-layering/draft-bishop-http-layering.md

 ### HTTP/2 Framing Layer

-HTTP/2 introduced a framing layer than incorporated the concept of streams.
+HTTP/2 introduced a framing layer that incorporated the concept of streams.
 Because a very large number of idle streams automatically exist at the beginning of each connection, each stream can be used for a single request and response.